PoisotLab/ms_network_prediction/manuscript.md

 [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organization [@Kefi2019AdvOur; @Gravel2016StaCom].

+### What taxonomic scales are suitable for the prediction of species interactions?

+As described above, we can use different trait-based proxies to predict potential interactions.
+The choice of such proxies should be theoretically linked to the taxonomic and spatial scale we are using in our prediction [@Wiens1989SpaSca].
+At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
+On broader taxonomic scales we can infer interaction probability through the phylogenetic distance, assuming their functional traits are themselves are conserved [@Gomez2010EcoInt].
+In this case, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt], and this can be modeled by simulating neutral expectations of trait variation on phylogenetic tree [@Davies2021EcoRed].
+At the narrowest scales, we may be interested in predicting behavioral traits like foraging behavior [@Bartomeus2016ComFra], and at this scale we may need to consider abundance's effect on probability of an encounter [@Wells2013SpeInt].

 ## Space

 Although networks were initially used to describe the interactions *within* a